 We’ll broaden the horizons a little and see what advantages one might gain from an initial investment in the five to ten thousand dollar range.

 To keep it simple, we’ll stick with sublimation, laser transfer, heat presses, and print and cut packages.
-Generally speaking, what makes these packages more expensive is the fact that they’re based on larger, or specially engineered printers.
+Generally speaking, what makes these t-shirt printing options more expensive is the fact that they’re based on larger, or specially engineered printers.
 What do you gain from investing in larger printers and better heat presses?
 Productivity, economy, or versatility?

 Heat Press upgrades

-If speed is more important to you than consistent pressure, a Twin shuttle press upgrade might be a good investment to support higher print speed.
+Faster: If speed is more important to you than consistent pressure, a Twin shuttle press upgrade might be a good investment to support higher print speed.
 The twin shuttle option speeds workflow by allowing you to place the next shirt on a table while the first one is being pressed.
-This production upgrade costs less than $600.00
+The most affordable twin shuttle press is the EnduraPRESS CS15-AR TS.
+The CS15-AR TS also offers the speed and simplicity of an auto-open function The CS15-AR TS offers all of this productivity for less than $900.00

 Large Format Dye Sublimation